This article is Part 6 of our series on Manual J load calculations for new HVAC installations.

 But as Jerry Garcia reminds us, every silver lining has a touch of gray.
 Airtight homes, as great as they are, can be tricky when it comes to performing a load calculation.

 …very few of them get the right kind.
 Older, leakier homes don’t get much “fresh” air at all.
 They get air infiltration.
 Outdoor air enters the home through gaps and cracks in the envelope.
 This air isn’t filtered, conditioned, or controlled to meet the occupants’ ventilation needs.

-Newer, tighter homes don't get nearly as much air infiltration, which is good, but they might not get any fresh air ventilation either.
-When they don't, humidity levels have a tendency to rise beyond comfort thresholds.
+Newer, tighter homes don’t get nearly as much air infiltration, which is good, but they might not get any fresh air ventilation either.
+When they don’t, humidity levels tend to rise beyond comfort thresholds.
 There are two reasons why:

 - Occupants generate humidity through cooking, showering, and other activities.
 Since the home is airtight, this humidity tends to stay inside the home.

 - The lack of air infiltration keeps the air conditioner from running very often.
 That’s great for reducing energy consumption, but it can prevent the system from removing enough humidity.